Skip to Content

 Resume

-// After getting user input const result = await workflowRun.resume({ step: userInputStep, // or 'myStepId' as a string resumeData: { userSelection: "User's choice", }, });
+// Resume a suspended workflow with user input const result = await workflowRun.resume({ step: userInputStep, // or 'myStepId' as a string resumeData: { userSelection: "User's choice", }, });

 To resume a suspended nested workflow: